thaintp/nuxt-page-caching/README.md

   }
 ```

-ok let me explain what is happening:
+Explain:

-nuxt-page-caching inject a plugin `cacheFetch` this is a function with two parameters
+- `nuxt-page-caching` inject a plugin `cacheFetch` this is a function with two parameters:

-the first one get an object include `key` and `expire` for redis
+  1. The first one get an object include `key` and `expire` for redis
-second parameter is a callback function should return your normal request as a promise
+  2. The second parameter is a callback function should return your normal request as a promise

-`cacheFetch` method will check if the process is in the server then check key in redis
-if key exist return data from redis if not call your callback as normal
+- `cacheFetch` method will check if the process is in the server then check key in redis, if key exist return data from redis if not call your callback as normal
-this method useful for consistent requests such as menu
+- This method useful for consistent requests such as menu

-## caveat
+## Caveat

-then callback function should return a valid json for `JSON.stringify` method
+Callback function should return a valid json for `JSON.stringify` method

-## features
+## Features

-- easy to use
+- Easy to use
-- cache whole page in the redis
+- Cache whole page in the redis
-- separate expire time for each page
+- Separate expire time for each page
-- api request cache
+- API request cache

-## more control
+## More control

-to save a page to another redis server just return
+To save a page to another redis server just return
-`{key:string,expire:number,url:"my new url"}`
+`{key:string, expire:number, url:"my new url"}`
 inside `getCacheData` method

-also, it is possible for `catcheFetch` method here is full object you can pass
+Also, it is possible for `catchFetch` method here is full object you can pass
-`{ key,expire,disable,url,prefix,ignoreConnectionErrors}`
+`{ key, expire, disable, url, prefix, ignoreConnectionErrors}`

-for write and read directly you can use two injected methods:
+For write and read directly you can use two injected methods:

-`const data = await $cacheRead({ key:'youtKey' })`
+`const data = await $cacheRead({ key:'yourKey' })`

-data is null if key is not exist
+Data is `null` if key is not exist

-`const flag = await $cacheWrite({ key, expire: 60*60*24 }, 'yout content')`
+`const flag = await $cacheWrite({ key, expire: 60*60*24 }, 'your content')`

-flag is false if can not write
+Flag is `false` if can not write

-_note that you have to make sure process is in the server for `cacheRead` and `cacheWrite` methods_
+> You have to make sure process is in the server for `cacheRead` and `cacheWrite` methods

-## security warning
+## Security warning

-just note that you should use private redis server, if you are using a public redis server with a password be aware your password will bundle in client and leaks
+> You should use private redis server, if you are using a public redis server with a password be aware your password will bundle in client and leaks